1990 Egyptian parliamentary dissolution referendum

 A referendum on an early dissolution of Parliament was held in Egypt on 11 October 1990.
 The referendum followed the Supreme Constitutional Court ruling that the 1987 elections were unconstitutional as the 1986 electoral law discriminated against independent candidates.
 The court ruled that any legislation passed after 2 June 1990 would not be valid.
-In September, President Hosni Mubarak announced that a referendum would take place to decide whether Parliament should be dissolved early.
+In September president Hosni Mubarak announced that a referendum would take place to decide whether Parliament should be dissolved early.

+The opposition boycotted the referendum, as their demands for repeal of emergency laws and judicial supervision of polls were not met by the authoritarian Mubarak government.

-After its approval, early elections were held on 29 November.
-Voter turnout was 58.6%.
+The proposal was approved by 94% of voters, with a turnout of 59%.
+After its approval early elections were held on 29 November.